 Most lenders also let you make overpayments on the mortgage, which also reduces the amount of interest you are charged.

-However, paying into your mortgage usually means you can no longer access that money.
-If you paid it into the linked savings account instead, you could reduce the interest you pay but be able to withdraw it again later if needed.
+Making overpayments on a mortgage usually means you can no longer access that money.
+However, if you paid that money into the linked savings account of an offset mortgage, you would reduce the interest payable but still be able to withdraw that cash again later if needed.

 You can usually pick the benefit you get from offsetting your savings against your mortgage balance.
 You can choose one of the following: